Ezequielaugusto/Minimalist-Calculator/README.md

 # Minimalist-Calculator

-A project for studies purpuse, whereas I learn how to buld a calculator.
+A project for study purpuse, whereas I learn how to build a calculator.

 I choose use minimalist and intuitive design for a better user experience.

 Technologies used:
 -HTML5
 -CSS3